crowplexus/yu-pan-ko/basics.md

 P K T F H L M N R Y S

+This language also uses a different order for phrases, rather than the usual Subject-Verb-Object (SVO), the subject and the object swap places, Object-Verb-Subject (OVS)

+---
 # Grammatically Allowed Syllables

 you can combine any consonant with a vowel to form a syllable,